 How long does it take to make a mobile game?

-Depending on what kind of mobile game you’re making, development cycles are usually measured in weeks and months, but they have been known to take far longer.
+Mobile game development cycles are usually measured in weeks and months, but they have been known to take far longer.

 It took two years for developer Niantic to turn Pokémon Go from an April Fools joke on Google Maps into the most popular mobile game of all time.
-Much of Pokémon Go is based on another of Niantic’s augmented reality games, Ingress.
+Much of Pokémon Go is based on another of Niantic’s augmented reality games, Ingress, which helped cut development time significantly.

 At the other end of the spectrum, mobile gaming classic Temple Run only took four months to develop.
 Not bad for a game that’s gone on to make over $1m in revenue.